Prototype Wearable LED Dance Harness

 Labels - Initially, I did not label the wire colors.
 After a few months, I forgot about the wire connections on the LED strips, jumper wires, and custom power adapter.
 I decided to try and revise the project by adding sensors to control the LED straps.
 It was not until I inspected the connection throughout the harness again that I remembered the simple circuit.
 Labeling the connection with a marker or paint would have saved some time.

 Switch - Plugging in the battery underneath the button up shirt was a little difficult even with the barrel jack.
 Adding a latching switch after the battery would improve on the design.
+Below are a few switches that could be used but an enclosure might be needed for the panel mounts switches.

 Resources and Going Further